gatk555/simavr/README.md

 New Features
 ------------
-At the time of writing (November 2022) this fork contains some new or updated items.
+At the time of writing (December 2023) this fork contains some new or updated items.

 + A brief "Getting Started" guide, intended for new users.
 See below, but the HTML file in the doc directory looks better.
 Github's HTML processing is a little off.
 + A GUI control panel for a simulated AVR.
 A picture and a short description are in the guide, below.
-+ ELF format firmware is parsed for debugging information, see below.
 + New IRQs for setting analogue voltages during simulation and for ACOMP.
 + Some additional and some expanded tests.
 + Changes intended to help to add newer core types, such as the ATmega4809.